Round Oak, Georgia: White Plantation

-The community was named for a nearby large oak tree, which stood as a landmark to local Indians.
+Battle of Sunshine Church

+The Civil War Battle of Sunshine Church took place near here and the church was burned by Sherman’s forces in 1864.
+It rebuilt at Round Oak in 1875.

+Cavalry under Col. Iverson captured some 500 Federal soldiers under Major Gen. Stoneman in 1864.
+It was one of the sole victories of Confederate troops during Gen. Sherman’s Atlanta campaign.
+After the battle, Elizabeth Hayes Clark White was said to have nursed several wounded Yankees and Confederates back to health at a makeshift hospital set up in the White Plantation house.
+Mrs. White “tore up her linen sheets for bandages and cared for these men,” according to the History of Jones County, Georgia: For One Hundred Years, Specifically, 1807-1907, by Carolyn White Williams.
+“She told her descendants of the time when they left after cessation of hostilities, and they never heard from them again.”
+Gen. Stoneman was said to have been taken here after his defeat; an upstairs bedroom was said to be papered with the “useless Confederate money.”

 A post office called Round Oak was established in 1878, and remained in operation until 1906.

 The Georgia General Assembly incorporated Round Oak as a town in 1914.
 The town's municipal charter was repealed in 1995.

 Father and son Alonzo and James D. Green were innocent African-Americans lynched near Round Oak and Wayside, Jones County, Georgia in retaliation for the murder of popular white farmer Silas Hardin Turner on July 4, 1915.
 A third man, William Bostick was also lynched on this day.
 None of those killed received a trial.